TRCA Regulation Mapping: How To Build A House On A Regulated Lot

 Building a Home on a TRCA regulated Lot

 What would be the perfect lot to build your home or cottage on?
 Would it have a ton of mature trees, and maybe even a ravine?
 Would the lot slope away from the street, creating a great opportunity for a walk-out basement?
 Are you able to envision your pool with a backdrop of a dense forest, creating both privacy and a beautiful vista?
-Chances are, you’ll need to know what steps to take when building a home on a TRCA regulated area.
+Chances are, you’ll need to understand how TRCA regulation mapping works and what steps to take when building a home on a TRCA regulated area.
 Let’s dive into what this means.

 The steps to building a Home on a TRCA Regulated Lot